Lisa-pa/SAMAE/README.rst

 Automatic analysis of panoramic images or comparison of automatic/manual results:
         Structure of the image name: "imagename_bfp.jpg"

-        Since the cropping is not automated for this type of image, a txt file with manually labelled data is required.
+        Structure of the txt file name: "imagename_bfp.txt" (required since cropping is not automated for this type of images)
-                Structure of the txt file name: "imagename_bfp.txt"

         Structure inside the txt file:
                 TO DO